Lsan2401/RMSIN/README.md

 These weights are needed for training to initialize the model.

 ## Datasets
 We perform all experiments on our proposed dataset RRSIS-D. RRSIS-D is a new Referring Remote Sensing Image Segmentation benchmark which containes 17,402 image-caption-mask triplets.
-It can be downloaded from [RRSIS-D](https://drive.google.com/drive/folders/1Xqi3Am2Vgm4a5tHqiV9tfaqKNovcuK3A?usp=sharing).
+It can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Xqi3Am2Vgm4a5tHqiV9tfaqKNovcuK3A?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1yZatV2w_bSXIP9QBv2lCrA?pwd=sjoe) (access code: sjoe).
 ### Usage
 1. Download our dataset.
 2. Copy all the downloaded files to `./refer/data/`.
 The dataset folder should be like this: